jlfaucher/executor/sandbox/jlf/packages/pipeline/pipe_readme.txt

 For the pipe stages supporting the option "recursive", an option "recursive.memorize" is available.
 The common option "memorize[.tag]" is still needed to assign a tag.

-.ItemToIndexItem : I1 -- O1 -- Assuming item is an array [index, item], write index & item
+.ItemToIndexItem :    I1 -- O1              -- convert an item of type array [newIndex, newItem] to an indexed item:
+                                            -- the input index is replaced by newIndex -- the input item is replaced by newItem

 .SecondaryConnector : I1 --> I2             -- adapter which forwards to its follower's secondary input

 .sort : I1 --- O1 (delayed)
     ['ascending'|'descending']              -- default : 'ascending'